-We wish to support staff across our organisation to understand health inequalities, to recognise them within services, to access to tools to enable service change and to have routes to escalate issues.
-We have appointed a health inequalities officer who will be a key link to support services to achieve this.
+Supported staff across the organisation to understand health inequalities, to recognise them within services, to access tools to enable service change and to have routes to escalate issues.
+We have appointed a health inequalities officer who will be a key link to provide ongoing support services to achieve this.
 We have begun developing training that will be available across the organisation.
-We have also established escalation routes for raising concerns related to health inequalities.
+We have also established routes of escalation for raising concerns related to health inequalities.